tfawbs/Custom-Pyweb-Meraki-Dashboard/README.md

 **NOTE:** *Beware, this is not a secure API Key storage method\!*

-3. Install the following Python packages with the following commands
+3. Install the following Python packages with the following commands:
    1. *`pip install pywebio`*
    2. *`pip install requests`*
-4. In a terminal navigate to the working directory and run the command
+4. In a terminal, navigate to the working directory and run the command:
    1. *`python meraki-dashboard.py`*
-5. In a browser open the URL prompted by the application on the next line, for example: [http://localhost:8999/](http://localhost:8999/)
+5. In a browser, open the URL prompted by the application on the next line, for example: [http://localhost:8999/](http://localhost:8999/)
 6. Load the webpage and start working with the functions\!

 #

 ## General Notes, Tips and Tricks

 * Try to think of the AI as an assistant or employee when you work with it.
-Directing it as a leader, praising it for getting things right and collaborating with it when things go wrong or get hard to figure out.
+Directing it as a leader, praising it for getting things right, and collaborating with it when things go wrong or get hard to figure out.

-* The PywebIO scripts I provide run in server mode with debugging enabled, you’ll see this line at toward end of the scripts:
+* The PywebIO scripts I provide run in server mode with debugging enabled; you’ll see this line toward the end of the scripts:
   *`start\_server(main, port=8999, debug=True)`*
   By using debug=True to enable debug mode, the server will automatically reload if the code changes.